DotheSite/clinical-cookie-consent/README.md

 ## Status
 This plugin is provided **as-is** for my own projects and client builds.

-It works and is actively used in production environments I control.
+It works and is actively used in production environments.
 I do **not** provide support, guarantees, or a public roadmap.

 Feel free to fork or adapt it for your own use.